Final Platform Layer 1.0.0

 }

-fpl_platform_api void fplAtomicReadWriteFence()
+fpl_platform_api void fplAtomicReadWriteFence(void)

 Inserts a memory read and write fence/barrier.